 Solo travel, as well as girlfriend getaways, have become popular with Baby Boomer women, especially those who have lost a spouse or just need a getaway.
 The advantage of solo travel for women over 50 is that solo travelers can take their time, tour at their own pace, and seek experiences that are of interest to them and them alone.
 Traveling with a girlfriend is practical because each woman can look out for the other in case of an emergency.

 Ride the waves

-They may not be showing off their booties like some of the younger travelers do, and may even find objects to hide behind, but they aren’t afraid to be their authentic selves in photos.
+They may not be showing off their bodies like some of the younger travelers do and may choose to find objects to hide behind, but they aren’t afraid to be their authentic selves in photos.

 Please share this image on Pinterest